 When you are stressed, avoid turning to alcohol, other drugs, anger, or other destructive habits.
 Teach your children, or your partner, by your example how to solve problems and meet needs by making, and following, logical action plans.

 You will lose.
-Don't play food police either.
-You will be defeated, and the person will withdraw from the relationship.
+Don’t play food police either.
+You will lose, and the person will withdraw from the relationship.
 Leave food, eating, and weight issues with the person and her/his therapist.
 A good therapist will insist on medical intervention if the person gets into danger.

 If your child is a picky eater, offer healthy, well balanced meals and let him/her decide what to eat.
 If food is refused and a snack demanded later, don't provide it.
 Offer more of what was on the plate at mealtime.